-- (2) Represents percentage of voting power of the Company's Class A Common Stock and Class B Common Stock voting together as a single class. - (3) Pursuant to the Stockholders Agreement, each of our Principal Stockholders have certain board nomination and other rights as described in

--"Certain Relationships and Related Party Transactions-Exchange Agreement."
-Each of the Blackstone Investors and the BL Investors agreed to vote the respective shares of the Company's common stock beneficially owned by them in favor of the individuals nominated as the Company's directors in accordance with the terms of the Stockholders Agreement. - (4) As disclosed under-"Transactions with Related Persons-American Advisors Group Transaction," FoA Equity may issue to AAG up to 14,200,676 additional FoA Units upon the occurrence of certain events.
-The maximum number of FoA Units issuable to AAG under the AAG Purchase Agreements is 33,893,666 FoA Units, which units would be exchangeable for 33,893,666 shares of Class A Common Stock pursuant to the Exchange Agreement. - (5) Reflects 48,611,415 FoA Units and 7,717,103 shares of Class A Common Stock held directly by BTO Urban Holdings L.L.C., 279,055 FoA Units and 43,228 shares of Class A Common Stock held directly by Blackstone Family Tactical Opportunities Investment Partnership NQ ESC L.P. and 24,386,710 shares of Class A Common Stock directly held by BTO Urban Holdings II L.P. based on the amended Schedule 13D filed by Blackstone on April 4, 2023.
+- (1) In accordance with the rules of the SEC, the beneficial ownership information presented in this table and the accompanying footnotes includes restricted stock units outstanding as of March 18, 2024 and scheduled to vest within 60 days of March 18, 2024 as shares of Class A Common Stock beneficially owned by the applicable beneficial owner. - (2) Subject to the terms of the Exchange Agreement, the FoA Units are exchangeable for shares of the Company's Class A Common Stock on a one-for-one basis.
+Beneficial ownership of FoA Units reflected in this table is not reflected as beneficial ownership of shares of the Company's Class A Common Stock for which such FoA Units may be exchanged. - (3) Represents percentage of voting power of the Company's Class A Common Stock and Class B Common Stock voting together as a single class.
+Shares of Class B Common Stock have no economic rights but provide each holder of at least one such share (regardless of the number of shares so held) to a number of votes that is equal to the aggregate number of FoA Units held by such holder on all matters on which stockholders of the Company are entitled to vote generally. - (4) Pursuant to the Stockholders Agreement, each of our Principal Stockholders have certain board nomination and other rights as described in "Transactions with Related Persons-Exchange Agreement."
+Each of the Blackstone Investors and the BL Investors agreed to vote the respective shares of the Company's common stock beneficially owned by them in favor of the individuals nominated as the Company's directors in accordance with the terms of the Stockholders Agreement. - (5) As disclosed under "Transactions with Related Persons-American Advisors Group Transaction," 14,137,413 FoA Units remain issuable (but are not already issued) to AAG/Bloom under the AAG Purchase Agreements, which FoA Units would be exchangeable for 14,137,413 shares of Class A Common Stock pursuant to the Exchange Agreement. - (6) Reflects 48,493,304 FoA Units and 7,717,103 shares of Class A Common Stock held directly by BTO Urban Holdings L.L.C., 278,377 FoA Units and 43,228 shares of Class A Common Stock held directly by Blackstone Family Tactical Opportunities Investment Partnership NQ ESC L.P. and 24,335,012 shares of Class A Common Stock directly held by BTO Urban Holdings II L.P. based on each Form 4 filed by Blackstone on March 12, 2024.